 - The overall response rate in Colchester was 94.2%.

-We provide more information about previous and upcoming Census data on or dedicated Census page.
+We provide more information about Census data on our dedicated Census page.

 Colchester District Profile

 You can find a profile of Colchester.
 It paints a broad picture including data on population trends, lifestyles, health and much more.